Tennis Ball Machine Usage Policy

 At the end of the session, the member must:

-• Plug the machine battery into the charging dock located in the [kitchen].
+Plug the machine into the electric socket in the changing room

 If any problems occur during the session, including damage, malfunction, or missing balls, the member must report the issue by email to: lanarktennisclub@gmail.com.